mayamolodec/Quiz-d-astronomie/README.md

-Little astronomy quiz.
+Little french astronomy quiz.
 Web-site is available by this link: https://mayamolodec.github.io/Quiz-d-astronomie/